Emerson Hancock: Amateur career

 Hancock attended Cairo High School in Cairo, Georgia.
 As a senior, he went 11–1 with 0.75 earned run average (ERA) and 125 strikeouts over 65 innings.
 He was drafted by the Arizona Diamondbacks in the 38th round of the 2017 Major League Baseball draft but did not sign with the team.

 After high school, Hancock played college baseball for the University of Georgia Bulldogs for three years.
 As a freshman at Georgia in 2018, Hancock started 15 games, going 6–4 with a 5.10 ERA and 75 strikeouts in 77 2/3 innings.
 As a sophomore in 2019, he went 8–3 in 14 starts with a 1.99 ERA and 97 strikeouts in 90 1/3 innings.
-He was named a second-team All-American by Baseball America, Collegiate Baseball, D1Baseball.com, and Perfect Game.
+He was named a second-team All-American by Baseball America, Collegiate Baseball, D1Baseball, and Perfect Game.
 After the season, he was invited to play for the USA Baseball Collegiate National Team but was not selected for the team's roster.
 In 2020, he went 2–0 in four starts before the season was cancelled due to the COVID-19 pandemic.
 He received the Vince Dooley Athlete Of The Year as the best male Georgia athlete.

 Professional career

+Draft and minor leagues (2020–2023)

 Hancock was selected sixth overall by the Seattle Mariners in the 2020 Major League Baseball draft.
 He signed with the Mariners on June 25, 2020, receiving a $5.7 million signing bonus.
 He reported to the team's alternate training site before the shortened 2020 season but experienced shoulder fatigue after his first throwing session and was shut down for the season.

 Hancock made his professional debut in 2021 with the High-A West Everett AquaSox.
 Hancock was selected for the 2021 All-Star Futures Game, but a shoulder injury kept him out of the game.
 He was promoted to the Double-A Arkansas Travelers in August.
 In 12 starts with the two teams, he went 3–1 with a 2.62 ERA and 43 strikeouts over 44 2/3 innings.
 His season ended in early September due to another shoulder injury.
 Hancock returned to Arkansas to start 2023, making 20 starts and posting an 11–5 record and 4.32 ERA with 107 strikeouts across 98 innings pitched.